top of page

 Image outputs

-One of the concerns of Synthetic Pasts is how AI interact with images; in their creation, manipulation and circulation.
+One of the concerns of Synthetic Pasts is how AI systems interact with images; in their creation, manipulation and circulation.
 In the project we have created many hundreds of images as researcher-users of platforms and devices, and as a way of visualising our findings and concerns in relation to synthetic pasts.
 Across this website you will see some of these creations, prompted using AI image generators like Duet AI, Magic Media, Dall-E4 and Stable Diffusion.
-Creating these images prompts us in return; to (re-)consider what kinds of representations or ‘predictions’ (Manovich 2023) AI conjure, and where their blind spots are.
+Creating these images prompts us in return; to (re-)consider what kinds of representations or ‘predictions’ (Manovich 2023) AI systems conjure, and where their blind spots are.

 Image credits: [1] Google Duet AI, 30 Nov 2023, prompt by JK.
 [2] Wix, 9 Jan 2024, prompt by JK.
 [3] Wix, 9 Jan 2024, prompt by JK.
 [4] Google Duet AI, 30 Nov 2023, prompt by JK.
 [5] DALL-E 3, 9 Jan 2024, prompt by JK.
 [6] Wix, 9 Jan 2024 prompt by JK.
 [7] Stable Diffusion, 30 Nov 2023, prompt by JK.
 [8] DALL-E , 9 Jan 2024, prompt by JK.
 [9] Google Duet AI, 30 Nov 2023, prompt by JK.
 [10] Google Duet AI, 30 Nov 2023, prompt by JK.
 [11] Google Duet AI, 30 Nov 2023, prompt by JK.